dilwit/Mockito/README.md

-# tutorials
+# mockito
-This where I share my technical experience.
+This sample projects demonstrates how we can use Mockito in TDD